mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter4.md

 Complete the following fields:
 * **Name:** this must be a unique, URL-friendly name that will be prepended to the URL `{storage-account-name}.core.windows.net`.
 You'll use this full URL name to reference the storage account in code
 * **Deployment model:** Resource manager.
 The *Classic* option is a legacy option that will be deprecated soon.
 Don't pick it.
-Chosing the *Resource manager* options also allows you to create automation scripts for provisioning Azure resources easily
+Choosing the *Resource manager* options also allows you to create automation scripts for provisioning Azure resources easily
 * **Account kind:** General purpose.
-You can create an account that stores only blobs (binary large objects), but for our bootcamp we want a storage account that can store both tables and blobs
+You can create an account that stores only blobs (binary large objects), but for our workshop we want a storage account that can store both tables and blobs
 * **Performance:** Standard, because our needs are simple.
 If you were an enterprise, you may want to choose Premium for the enhanced SLA and scalability.
 To learn more about the difference, check out this [article](https://docs.microsoft.com/en-us/azure/storage/storage-introduction#introducing-the-azure-storage-services)
 * **Replication:** Locally-redundant storage (LRS).
 The data in your Microsoft Azure storage account is always replicated to ensure durability and high availability.
 Replication copies your data, either within the same data center, or to a second data center, depending on which replication option you choose.
 Replication protects your data and preserves your application up-time in the event of transient hardware failures.
 If your data is replicated to a second data center, that also protects your data against a catastrophic failure in the primary location.
 To learn more read this [article](https://docs.microsoft.com/en-us/azure/storage/storage-redundancy).
 * **Storage service encryption:** Disabled.
 Azure Storage Service Encryption (SSE) for Data at Rest helps you protect and safeguard your data to meet your organizational security and compliance commitments.
 With this feature, Azure Storage automatically encrypts your data prior to persisting to storage and decrypts prior to retrieval.
 The encryption, decryption, and key management are totally transparent to users.
 To learn more, read this [article](https://docs.microsoft.com/en-us/azure/storage/storage-service-encryption).